-2.2.5 Paragraph 190 of the NPPF states that:
+2.2.7 Paragraph 195 of the NPPF states that:

-'The LPA should take this assessment into account when considering the impact of a proposal on a heritage asset, to avoid or minimise conflict between the heritage asset's conservation and any aspect of the proposal.'
+'Local planning authorities should identify and assess the particular significance of any heritage asset that may be affected by a proposal (including by development affecting the setting of a heritage asset) taking account to the available evidence and any necessary expertise.
+They should take this assessment into account when considering the impact of a proposal on a heritage asset, to avoid or minimise conflict between the heritage asset's conservation and any aspect of the proposal.'

-- 2.2.6 The NPPF further provides definitions of terms which relate to the historic environment in order to clarify the policy guidance given.
-For the purposes of this report, the following are important to note: - Significance.
+- 2.2.8 The NPPF, Section 16, therefore provides the guidance to which local authorities need to refer when setting out a strategy for the conservation and enjoyment of the historic environment in their Local Plans.
+It is noted within this, that heritage assets should be conserved in a manner appropriate to their significance. - 2.2.9 The NPPF further provides definitions of terms in the glossary which relate to the historic environment in order to clarify the policy guidance given.
+For the purposes of this report, the following are important to note: - 'Significance (for heritage policy).
 The value of a heritage asset to this and future generations because of its heritage interest.
-This interest may be archaeological, architectural, artistic or historic.
-Significance derives not only from a heritage asset's physical presence, but also from its setting. - Setting.
-The surroundings in which a heritage asset is experienced.
-Its extent is not fixed and may change as the asset and its surroundings evolve.
-Elements of a setting may make a positive or negative contribution to the significance of an asset, may affect the ability to appreciate that significance or may be neutral.
+This interest may be archaeological, architectural, artistic, or historic.
+Significance derives not only from a heritage asset's physical presence, but also from its setting.
+For World Heritage Sites, the cultural value described within each site's Statement of Outstanding Universal Value forms part of its significance'.